 Welcome to my Exclusive Content page To say "thank you" for being a loyal reader, I'm letting you enjoy this content, without having to purchase anything!

 In December of 2017 I published my Christmas Catch-Up collection of short stories, featuring all of the couples who had found love at River's End Ranch up until that point, framed by the theme of motherhood.
-Readers wanted to know more about Dink and Jace's infertility journey, so I'm sharing this never-before-published scene with you:
+Readers wanted to know more about Dink and Jace's infertility journey, so I'm sharing this scene with you (it has since been published in the 2018 Christmas Catch-Up collection):

 “You wanna head to trivia tonight?”